Adjoint L-Infinity Actions and Conserved Charges in GR: Preliminaries II: Actions of Local -algebras

 \subsection{Equivariant Action Functionals}

-Previously, in Section \ref{sect:LCFT}, we saw that local cyclic $L_\infty$-algebras presented classical field theories.
+Previously, in Section \ref{sect:LCFT}, we saw that local cyclic $L_\infty$-algebras present classical field theories.
 We will now see that compatible actions of $L_\infty$-algebras on such objects lead to equivariant actions/theories.
-This just boils down to an interpretation of the work the in the previous subsection.
+This just boils down to an interpretation of the work in the previous subsection.

-Let $\cL$ be a local $L_\infty$ algebra acting (compatibly) on a local cyclic (of degree -3) $L_\infty$-algebra $(\cM, \{\ell_k\},\langle-,-\rangle)$.
+Let $\cL$ be a local $L_\infty$-algebra acting (compatibly) on a local cyclic (of degree $-3$) $L_\infty$-algebra $(\cM, \{\ell_k\},\langle-,-\rangle)$.
 So via Proposition \ref{prop:Act}, the action is encoded by a Maurer--Cartan element $S^\cL \in \mathrm{Act}(\cL,\cM)$.
 Now, let\footnote{One should be careful if $M$ is not compact and take compactly supported sections at this point, but this causes no further difficulty so we suppress this issue.}

 be the classical action on $\cM[1]$ or equivalently, the Maurer-Cartan element that encodes the local $L_\infty$-algebra structure of $\cM$.
 Consider the element

 That $S^\text{tot}$ is a Maurer--Cartan element, with respect to $d_\cL + d_\cM$ and the bracket induced by the pairing on $\cM$, follows from $S$ and $S^\cL$ being Maurer--Cartan elements.
 Indeed, since $d_\cM = \{S,-\}$, we have that